common-voice/community-playbook/README.md

 Voice is natural, voice is human.
 That’s why we’re excited about creating usable voice technology for our machines.
 But to create voice systems, developers need an extremely large amount of voice data.

 Most of the data used by large companies isn’t available to the majority of people.
 We think that stifles innovation.
 So we’ve launched Common Voice, a project to help make voice recognition open and accessible to everyone.

-### Contributing to Common Voice

-Language communities advance a language from not having a presence in Common Voice at all to being able to generate a functional Speech to text (STT) model which is able to understand how people speak.
-The process involves the 5 following steps.
+Language communities advance a language from not having a presence in [Common Voice](https://commonvoice.mozilla.org/) at all to being able to generate a functional Speech to text (STT) model which is able to understand how people speak.
+Once the Common Voice website is localized by a langugage community, the process involves the 5 following steps.

 ![Voice journey quantities](/assets/img/voice-journey.png)

-## ✈️ The journey involves :

-1. collecting and validating public domain sentences
+#### 1. Collecting and validating public domain sentences

-2. recording and validating the recordings of the sentences
+#### 2. Recording and validating the recordings of the sentences

-3. repeating this process to grow the size of the data
+#### 3. Repeating this process to grow the size of the data

-4. generating a dataset
+#### 4. Generating a dataset

-5. and using machine learning to train speech-to-text models using this dataset
+#### 5. and using machine learning to train speech-to-text models using this dataset

 ---